JakeFordy/JakeFordy/README.md

-A-Level Computer Science student currently learning cybersecurity
+A-Level Computer Science student currently building single page applications with react

 <!---
 JakeFordy/JakeFordy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.